 Fooled by Distorted Saññā (Sañjānāti) – Origin of Attachment (Taṇhā)

-“Distorted saññā” arising automatically with sensory inputs falsely presents a world full of “sensory pleasures,” which the Buddha called a “mirage.”
-That is the origin of attachment (taṇhā.)
+“Distorted saññā,” arising automatically in response to sensory inputs, falsely presents a world full of “sensory pleasures,” which the Buddha called a “mirage.”
+That is the origin of attachment (taṇhā).

 Key Points from the Mūlapariyāya Sutta